 E.1.
-Wildcard globbing to create a list of filenames 302 E.2.
-Filename extension substitution E.3.
-Appending a path prefix to a list of filenames 302 E.4.
-Substituting a path prefix with another one 302 E.5.
-Filtering a filename list to exclude/retain only a specific set of extensions 302 E.6.
-The "backtick function": run a shell command and capture the output 302 E.7.
-Generating source code: how code can be generated and used by SCons 303
+Wildcan rd globbing to create a list of filenames 308 ne extension substitution E.3.
+Append ling a path prefix to a list of filenames 308 E.4.
+Substitu ating a path prefix with another one 308 E.5.
+Filtering g a filename list to exclude/retain only a specific set of extensions 308 E.6.
+The "ba cktick function": run a shell command and capture the output 308 E.7.
+Generat ing source code; how code can be generated and used by SCons 309